2025 Alpha Awards Photo Competition

 If you have specific accommodation requirements or concerns, please get in touch before booking so we can discuss options.

 While photography is our priority, we'll always try to eat at local restaurants where possible.
-During our briefing, we'll discuss meal arrangements based on our planned locations.
+During our planning session, we'll discuss meal arrangements based on our planned locations.
 We might be eating earlier or later than usual to accommodate our shooting schedule, and sometimes we may need to be flexible, picking up supplies for a picnic dinner or preparing simple meals if we're in remote locations.

-All skill levels are welcome on these workshops.
+All skill levels are welcome on these landscape photography workshops.
 You'll receive access to online tutorial videos before the workshop to help prepare, and I'll provide personalised guidance throughout our time together.
 Our locations are chosen with accessibility in mind, we may encounter some uneven terrain, but we won't be doing any serious hiking.

 I'll be photographing alongside you throughout the workshop, which gives you the opportunity to see how I approach different scenes, read the light, and adapt to conditions.
 This hands-on approach ensures you not only capture beautiful images but also develop skills you can apply to your photography long after the workshop ends.

-The beauty of the adaptive approach is that we can tailor the experience to suit your skill level and physical capabilities, ensuring everyone gets the most out of the workshop regardless of prior experience.
+The beauty of the adaptive format is that we can tailor the experience to suit your skill level and physical capabilities, ensuring everyone gets the most out of the workshop regardless of prior experience.

 As an authorised Parks Tasmania tourism operator and experienced landscape photographer, I bring intimate knowledge of Tasmania's diverse landscapes to these workshops.
 I've spent years exploring and photographing the island in all seasons and conditions, developing an understanding of where and when to find the best photographic opportunities.

 By photographing alongside you during the workshop, I can demonstrate techniques in real-time and help you develop your own photographic vision.
-This active teaching approach means you'll learn not only through instruction but by watching how I work in the field - reading the landscape, finding compositions, and adapting to changing conditions.
+This active teaching approach means you'll learn not only through instruction but by watching how I work in the field, reading the landscape, finding compositions, and adapting to changing conditions.

 Luke Tscharke Photography is an authorised nature based tourism operator with Parks Tasmania.